BeardedOwl1357/Coding_Docs/Flutter_and_Dart/Dart/readme.md

 By default, variables cannot have `null` value.
 For a variable of any datatype to have null value, we need to add `?` in front of it.
 For example, see the following snippet of code

 - To give a datatype the ability to have a null value, append `?` in front of it.
 For example, `String?`
+- To access an optional variable (a variable which can have null) as if it has the value, use `!`.
 - While accessing a field of an object which can be a null, we need to append `?` in front of it.
 For example, `String? x ; print(x?.length);`
   - If we use the above, we will either get the length of String (if the variable is not null) or get null itself
   - However, we can display / provide a different value instead of null by using `??`.
 For example, `String? x; print(x?.length ??
 0)`